Captnfresh/Web-solution-with-Wordpress/README.md

 This project demonstrates the successful implementation of a scalable and robust web solution using WordPress, the world's most popular content management system.
 By leveraging Amazon Web Services (AWS) EC2 instances, we've created a flexible and powerful hosting environment for WordPress.

+## Key Achievements

+1. **Successful Setup of Three-Tier Architecture**:
+   - Configured a web server, application server, and database server for a robust application environment.

+2. **Efficient Storage Management**:
+   - Implemented Logical Volume Management (LVM) for flexible and scalable storage, allowing for easy resizing and management of disk space.

+3. **Deployment of WordPress**:
+   - Installed and configured WordPress as a content management system, showcasing the ability to create and manage web applications.

+4. **Partitioning and Volume Group Creation**:
+   - Successfully partitioned block instances and created volume groups to optimize storage utilization.

+5. **Error Handling and Troubleshooting**:
+   - Developed problem-solving skills by overcoming various challenges during the setup process, such as configuration issues and permissions errors.

+6. **Documentation and Version Control**:
+   - Documented the entire process on GitHub, enhancing skills in version control and providing a reference for future projects.

+## Likely Errors and Solutions

+1. **Error: “Error establishing a database connection”**
+   - **Cause**: This can occur due to incorrect database credentials, database service not running, or network issues.
+   - **Solution**:
+     - Verify database credentials in the `wp-config.php` file.
+     - Check if the MySQL/MariaDB service is running using `sudo systemctl status mysql` or `sudo systemctl status mariadb`.
+     - Ensure that the security group settings in AWS allow traffic on port 3306.

+2. **Error: “Failed to start mysql.service: Unit mysql.service not found”**
+   - **Cause**: MySQL may not be installed or the service may not be configured correctly.
+   - **Solution**:
+     - Install MySQL using the appropriate package manager (`yum install mysql-server` for RedHat).
+     - Ensure the service is enabled and started with `sudo systemctl enable mysql` and `sudo systemctl start mysql`.

+3. **Error: “Access denied for user 'root'@'localhost'”**
+   - **Cause**: Incorrect password or user permissions.
+   - **Solution**:
+     - Reset the root password using the command line by starting MySQL in safe mode.
+     - Grant appropriate permissions to the user by executing the necessary GRANT commands after logging in.

+4. **Error: “Physical volume is already in volume group”**
+   - **Cause**: Attempting to add an existing physical volume to a volume group.
+   - **Solution**:
+     - Use the `vgreduce` command to remove the volume from the group if necessary or check the existing configuration with `vgs` and `pvs` to ensure the correct volumes are being used.

+5. **Error: “Command not found” when using `apt` or `yum`**
+   - **Cause**: The package manager may not be installed or recognized due to system misconfiguration.
+   - **Solution**:
+     - Ensure you are using the correct package manager for your distribution (e.g., `yum` for RedHat).
+     - Check the system’s PATH variable and configuration to ensure proper setup.

+6. **Error: “Insufficient storage space” when creating logical volumes**
+   - **Cause**: Not enough free space in the volume group to allocate to a new logical volume.
+   - **Solution**:
+     - Check available space using `vgs` or `lvs`.
+     - Consider resizing existing volumes or adding more physical volumes to the volume group.

+### By documenting these achievements and challenges, I am not tracking just my progress but also creating a valuable resource for others who may encounter similar issues.